Step 1: Subdivision Proposal

 Step 5: After the Decision is Made

-If MPC has approved the application with conditions, the applicant will be responsible for satisfying the conditions prior to the subdivision being finalized.
+If MPC has approved the application with conditions, the applicant will be responsible for satisfying the conditions prior to the finalization of the subdivision.
 The removal of conditions is known as the endorsement process.

 If MPC does not approve the application, the file is closed.
-The applicant is able to appeal the decision through the Subdivision and Development Appeal Board. (**hyperlink**)
+The applicant is able to appeal the decision (see below).

 Step 6: Plan of Survey Needs to be Prepared

 An Alberta Land Surveyor must prepare a formal plan of survey.
 This must match the tentative plan that was included in your application package that was presented to MPC.